momentohq/public-dev-docs/docs/develop/api-reference/response-objects.md

 ### Hit

-For fetch commands, the key or field exists in the cache and there is a "cache hit".
+The key or field exists in the cache.
 Usually extended to return a value.

 ### Miss

+The key or field does not exist in the cache.

+### Set

+For TTL commands, the update was applied successfully.

+### NotSet

+For TTL commands, the update was not applied and no change was made to the existing TTL.

+### Stored

-For fetch commands, the key or field does not exist and it a "cache miss."
+For setIfNotExists commands, the key did not exist and the value was set.

+### NotStored

+For setIfNotExists commands, the key existed and no value was set.